 The Mayo Clinic offers things you can do for yourself that will help build on your treatment plan.

 Recovery includes meaningful roles in work, school, and social life.
-Recovery is possible — especially when you start treatment early and play a strong role in your own recovery process.
+Equally important, recovery is possible — especially when you start treatment early and play a strong role in your own recovery process.

 Featured image courtesy of Chitrapa via English Wikipedia | Cropped and Resized | CC-BY-SA-2.0